 Is there a loss of trust in expertise?
 How can science gain public trust?
 How do new forms of communication challenge trust in expertise?
 The ALLEA Working Group Truth, Trust and Expertise aims at responding to these and other questions as part of its scientific endeavour to understand and tackle the challenges science and research are facing today.

-Watch our introductory video to learn more and join us to continue the discussion in Sofia.
+Watch our introductory video to learn more on the discussion in Sofia.